haxeui/haxeui-guides/modules.md

 * `path` specifies where on the classpath to look for resources.
 * `prefix` specifies what name should be added before the resolved resource path

-The resource compilation stage is fully recursive mean all files in all folders will be discovered and added as haxe resources.
+The resource compilation stage is fully recursive meaning all files in all folders will be discovered and added as haxe resources.
 The prefix is important if you want to make your names a little more user friendly.
 Assuming you had the following folder structure:

 ```
 haxe